dewmguy/discordmusic/README.md

 | `/music stop`  | Stops music and leaves |

 ## 📜 Usage Guidelines
--
+- Discord app requires privilaged intents.
+- Discord app requires **Send Messages**, **Connect**, and **Speak** permissions.
-- You need to be in the same voice channel as the bot to control playback.
+- User need to be in the same voice channel as the bot to control playback.
-- The bot will disconnect automatically if left alone in a voice channel.
+- Bot will disconnect automatically if left alone in a voice channel.

 ## 🛠 Troubleshooting
 - **Bot doesn’t respond to commands?**